hasankartal/AirlinesTicketSystem/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+##To Do List
+Authentication will be implemented.\
+Unit tests will be written.\
+Pagination and sorting will be implemented.\
+Some values that is send to client won't be returned.